MarvinTeichmann/KittiBox/README.md

 Running `demo.py` does not require step 4. and step 5.
 Those steps are only required if you want to train your own model using `train.py` or bench a model against the official evaluation score using `evaluate.py`.
 Also note, that I strongly recommend using `download_data.py` instead of downloading the data yourself.
 The script will also extract and prepare the data.
 See [Managing Folders](README.md#managing-folders) if you like to control where the data is stored.

+##### To update an existing installation do:

+1. Pull all patches: `git pull`
+2. Update all submodules: `git submodule update --init --recursive`

+If you forget the second step you might end up with an inconstant repository state.
+You will already have the new code for KittiBox but run it old submodule versions code.
+This can work, but I do not run any tests to verify this.

 ## Tutorial

 ### Getting started